6 min read

 Sometimes, clients give us feature requests that we really don’t like.
 It’s not that we don’t like our clients—we love our clients.
 It’s not that we don’t like the feature—most client-requested features are aligned perfectly with their business goals and income.

 Sometimes, we don’t like a feature request because the easiest way to solve it is to write bad code, and we don’t have an elegant solution on the top of our heads.
-This will throw many of us on fruitless searches through RubyToolbox, GitHub, developer blogs, and StackOverflow looking for a gem or plugin or example code that will make us feel better about ourselves.
+This will send many of us Rails developers on fruitless searches through RubyToolbox, GitHub, developer blogs, and StackOverflow looking for a gem or plugin or example code that will make us feel better about ourselves.

-This is the process I like to follow when refactoring my horrible band-aid solutions:
+This is the Rails refactoring process I like to follow when massaging problems out of my horrible band-aid solutions:

 For an alternative perspective, here’s the Git commit log for a feature that’s been refactored step-by-step: